Arash-01/molecular-phylogenetics/README.md

 Workflow:

 Sequence Download:
-Spike gene sequences were retrieved from NCBI using accession numbers.
+Spike gene sequences were retrieved from NCBI.

 Sequence Alignment:
 FASTA sequences were aligned using AliView to identify homologous regions.